octaveEtard/LMpackage/README.md

 ## Introduction
 This package consists of Matlab routines for fitting linear forward / backward models (deconvolution).
+It implements ridge-regularised linear models, with options to use different norm-2 penalties (e.g. curvature).
 This implementation strives for computational and memory efficiency to allow for more flexibility e.g. when fitting large models with high sampling rate, or to form generic cross-validated models faster.

 It incorporates high-level "wrapper" functions that should make fitting models straightforward, with users needing only to specify functions to read-in the input data.